jreyes88/Web-Accessibility/0-wcag-overview-history-and-principles.md

         * Guidelines: Give creators basic goals to work towards,
         * Success Criteria: Are testable statements that include granular details to build against,
         * Sufficient Techniques: Identified ways to pass a particular criteria,
-        * Advisory Techniques: Identified ways to improve the users' experience
+        * Advisory Techniques: Identified ways to improve the users' experience.
     + Many countries are adopting WCAG 2.1 as the industry standard.

 ## Summary

 - WCAG 2.1 is one of the essential 3 guidelines for web accessibility.
-- An internationally recognized best practice way for making web content accessible.
+- An internationally recognized set of best practices for making web content accessible.
 - It's made up of four principles, each of which have basic guidelines, and within each guideline are success criteria which act as statements to test against.